fero-chris94/IBM_Data_Science_Capstone_Project/README.md

 Run the Jupyter notebooks in the specified order mentioned in the project structure to replicate the workflow.

 ## Conclusion
+The decision tree model was able to identify several factors that are associated with the success or failure of a launch.
+This information can be used by launch providers to improve their launch success rates.
 The results of this project show that it is possible to use machine learning to predict the success of SpaceX rocket launches.
 This information could be used by SpaceX to improve the safety of their launches and to reduce the cost of their operations.

 Thank you for your interest in my project!